hashicorp/consul/website/source/docs/guides/acl.html.md

 }
 ```

-Node rules are keyed by the node name prefix they apply to, using the longest prefix match rule.
-In
-the example above, the rules allow read-only access to any node name with the empty prefix, allow
+Node rules are segmented by the node name they apply to.
+In the example above, the rules allow read-only access to any node name with the empty prefix, allow
-read-write access to any node name that starts with "app", and deny all access to any node name that
+read-write access to the "app" node, and deny all access to the "admin" node.
-starts with "admin".

 Agents need to be configured with an [`acl.tokens.agent`](/docs/agent/options.html#acl_tokens_agent)
 with at least "write" privileges to their own node name in order to register their information with